yyx990803/pod/README.md

 **WARNING:** test suite not complete, use with caution!

 Pod simplifies the workflow of setting up, updating and managing multiple Node.js apps on a single Linux server.
+Perfect for experimenting with Node stuff on a VPS.
 It is built upon git hooks and [forever](https://github.com/nodejitsu/forever).

 ### Prerequisites